 Responding effectively and quickly to these challenges will enable life insurers to grow their businesses in the future.

-McKinsey recommends that life insurers meet the needs of consumers by providing living benefits, retirement income, and an easier, smoother experience.
+McKinsey recommends that life insurers meet the needs of consumers by doing a few things; providing living benefits, retirement income, and an easier, smoother experience.
 And, this positioning could include;

 - Compare the performance of retirement products across all financial services sectors, not just life insurers.
 Insurance companies can benefit from the insights of other providers in the retirement market.